AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Make API requests.md

 YGOjauEr2WSn6scXDxc9X0DKwsM=
 ```

-Add the signature string to the request as the Signature parameter.
+Add the Signature parameter to the request and set the value to the calculated signature string.
 The URL of the signed request is:

 ```
 http://cdn.aliyuncs.com?Action=StartCdnDomain&DomainName=example.com